gotthardp/gen_coap/README.md

 No application need to be started to use the client.

 ### Server
-Have a look at [coap-server.sh](coap-server.sh).
+Have a look at [coap-server.erl](examples/coap-server.erl).
 It implements a simple resource storage, which can be accessed using CoAP.
 It shall demonstrate the use of the `coap_server_registry` and `coap_responder` modules.
-The entire server is implemented using [escript](http://www.erlang.org/doc/man/escript.html) and requires no arguments.
+The server requires no arguments.
 Run the sample server as follows and then access it using any CoAP client (or the *gen_coap* sample client tool):

     $ ./coap-server.sh